tonomoshia/100-days-of-code/log.md

 1. [Create a POS System in Vue.js - Part 1](http://alexsears.com/article/create-pos-system-in-vuejs-part-1/)
 2. [The Meditations of Marcus Aurelius](http://www.bartleby.com/2/3/2.html) (recommended by Tim Ferriss as well)

 > "4.
 Remember how long thou hast been putting off these things, and how often thou hast received an opportunity from the gods, and yet dost not use it.
-Thou must now at last perceive of what universe thou art a part, and of what administrator of the universe thy existenc e is an efflux, and that a limit of time is fixed for thee, which if thou dost not use for clearing away the clouds from thy mind, it will go and thou wilt go, and it will never return."
+Thou must now at last perceive of what universe thou art a part, and of what administrator of the universe thy existence is an efflux, and that a limit of time is fixed for thee, which if thou dost not use for clearing away the clouds from thy mind, it will go and thou wilt go, and it will never return."

 >   "7.
 Do the things external which fall upon thee distract thee?
 Give thyself time to learn something new and good, and cease to be whirled around.
 But then thou must also avoid being carried about the other way.
 For those too are triflers who have wearied themselves in life by their activity, and yet have no object to which to direct every movement, and, in a word, all their thoughts."